wirthdrewneu/RobotRangerSetUp/README.md

 ![instructional](images/upload.png)

 10. Test.
 The process is complete.
 To test coding on your Mbot Ranger add the code below into a copied and saved version of the Firmware_for_Auriga program in the begining of the void loop() function so it looks like the code below.
-After once again uploading the code to your robot, the robot's LED ring should light up and stay on.
+After, once again, uploading the code to your robot, the robot's LED ring should light up and stay on.

       ```
       void loop(){